EzequielMussambe37/projectCMSE830/README.md

 # Data Science Project
 ___
 ## Graduate Admission Prediction
+## Introduction
+For many undergraduate students, the decision to pursue postgraduate studies is fraught with uncertainties.
+The dilemma often pivots around continuing education immediately after their undergraduate degree or taking a break from academia.
+With the decision to persue a high education araise the question "Is my academic portfolio competitive for admission to a reputable universities or highly ranked institutions?.
 ### <span style="color:blue">File:</span>

 * projectPlots.py - All the project plots methods